kristenvaccaro/antisocial-computing/index.md

 Percentage | Activity
 --- | ---
-30% | Active Class Participation
+25% | Active Class Participation
-20% | Critiques
+25% | Critiques
 20% | Lead Discussion
 30% | Final Project
 OPTIONAL | Final Exam

 Readings should be completed before the start of class
-Written homeworks are due one week after the class where the reading is covered, 5PM
+Critiques due on Friday 11:59PM on Weeks 3, 5, 7, 9

 Absence Policy: You will receive *3 free missing days* that can used to miss class (due to conference travel/attendance, illness, or any other committments).
 You do not need to contact us in advance to use those days, we will drop your lowest attendance scores.
-If you miss more than 3 days of class, you will lose 25% of the total participation portion of your grade for each day you miss.
-This means if you miss 7 days of class, you will earn a zero for the participation part of the grade.
+If you miss more than 3 days of class, you will lose 17% of the total participation portion of your grade for each day you miss.
+This means if you miss 9 days of class (3 weeks), you will earn a zero for the participation part of the grade.

 If your absence is excused (e.g., you contract COVID and need to quarantine), please contact us ASAP; in this case, you will not lose points even if you already missed your 3 free classes.